vscodeshift/apply-jscodeshift/README.md

 apply jscodeshift to active text editor, passing selected range as options.

 Tries to intelligently determine the parser.
-If `@babel/core` is present in the project, it will be used along with the project's babel config.
+If `@babel/core` is present in the project, it will be used along with the project's babel config (except for ts/x files).

 ## `applyTransform(transform, [options])`